john-science/python_for_scientists/classes/17_testing_projects/lecture_17.md

     ============================== 3 passed in 0.00s ===============================

-Some advantages that pytest has over unittest is that it enables more pythonic ways to write unit tests, and it has many [helpful plugins](https://docs.pytest.org/en/8.0.x/reference/plugin_list.html#plugin-list).
+One advantage of `pytest` over `unittest` is that it supports [plugins](https://docs.pytest.org/en/8.0.x/reference/plugin_list.html#plugin-list).
-There are two python projects worth mentioning that are compatible with pytest are [hypothesis](https://hypothesis.readthedocs.io/en/latest/) and [pytest-dependency](https://pypi.org/project/pytest-dependency/).
+There are two Python projects worth mentioning that are compatible with pytest: [hypothesis](https://hypothesis.readthedocs.io/en/latest/) and [pytest-dependency](https://pypi.org/project/pytest-dependency/).

 For more information on how to get started with pytest checkout the [Get Started](https://docs.pytest.org/en/8.0.x/getting-started.html#get-started) page for a basic introduction.
-For a more indepth introduction [this two hour tutorial](https://www.youtube.com/watch?v=LX2ksGYXJ80) covers pytest in scientific computing applications.
+For a more in-depth introduction [this two hour tutorial](https://www.youtube.com/watch?v=LX2ksGYXJ80) covers pytest in scientific computing applications.

 ## Why Bother?